rolling-scopes-school/nodejs-aws-tasks/task4-rds/task.md

 Use serverless framework to create a database instance in RDS with PostgreSQL and default configuration.
-RDS instance configuration (Please have a look at Lecture Practical part) Connect to database instance via the tool pgAdmin (https://www.pgadmin.org/download) or similar tools like DataGrip/DBeaver and create tables:
+RDS instance configuration (Please have a look at Lecture Practical part) Connect to database instance via the tool DBeaver (https://dbeaver.io/download/) or similar tools like DataGrip/PgAdmin and create tables:

 Product model:
 ```